norbertvonpolyak/city_map_generator/README.md

 ![ReportLab](https://img.shields.io/badge/ReportLab-PDF-red)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey)

-A **City Map Generator** egy Python-alapú, OpenStreetMap (OSM) adatokra épülő, nyomdai minőségű várostérkép-renderelő rendszer.
+The **City Map Generator** is a deterministic, print-grade city map rendering system built on top of OpenStreetMap (OSM) data.

-A projekt célja egy determinisztikus, minimalista és termékorientált térképgenerátor, amely:
+The goal of the project is to create a scalable, webshop-ready map production pipeline that:

-- 🖨️ Print-ready PDF fájlokat generál
+- 🖨️ Generates print-ready PDF files
-- 🌐 Élő webes preview-t biztosít
+- 🌐 Provides live web preview via API
-- 🧠 Determinisztikus seed-alapú renderelést használ
+- 🧠 Uses deterministic seed-based rendering
-- 🏗️ Teljesen szétválasztja a render és layout réteget
+- 🏗️ Strictly separates rendering and layout layers
-- 🛒 Webshop-integrációra optimalizált architektúrát követ
+- 🛒 Is optimized for e-commerce integration

 ---